CiscoDevNet/intersight-powershell/docs/Set-IntersightWorkflowWorkflowInfo.md

 ```

 ### -RetryFromTaskName
-This field is applicable when Retry action is issued for a workflow which is in &apos;final&apos; state.
-When this field is not specified, the workflow will be retried from the start i.e., the first task.
-When this field is specified then the workflow will be retried from the specified task.
-This field should specify the task name which is the unique name of the task within the workflow.
-The task name must be one of the tasks that completed or failed in the previous run.
-It is not possible to retry a workflow from a task which wasn&apos;t run in the previous iteration.
+This field is required when RetryFromTask action is issued for a workflow that is in a &apos;final&apos; state.
+The workflow will be retried from the specified task.
+This field must specify a task name which is the unique name of the task within the workflow.
+The task name must be one of the tasks that were completed or failed in the previous run.
+It is not possible to retry a workflow from a task that wasn&apos;t run in the previous execution attempt.

 ```yaml
 Type: string